shitohana/Alembic/README.md

 ## Overview

-**Alambic** combines two powerful services into a unified platform:
+**Alembic** combines two powerful services into a unified platform:

 1. **Fetch service** - Retrieves metadata from NCBI databases (SRA, BioSample, etc.) using the NCBI EUtils API
 2. **NLP** - Processes biomedical text to identify named entities such as genes, diseases, species, cell lines, variants, and chemicals